Online Payment Methods for Your E-commerce Business

 - Visa - most users with 3.3 billion worldwide

-- Mastercard - most used by the least amount of users with 551 million credit cards in circulation worldwide
+- Mastercard - the least amount of users with 551 million credit cards in circulation worldwide, but the highest usage rates

 - Discover/American Express - lowest two of the top 4 but still total nearly 100 million cards in use globally